-Knowing how to prepare for flooding means having a full understanding of the causes of floods, the risk factors, and the consequences if a sudden rise in water levels takes place.
+Knowing how to prepare for flooding means having a full understanding of the main causes of floods, the risk factors, and the consequences if a sudden rise in water levels takes place.

 Armed with this knowledge, you can begin to plan and put a preventative strategy in place, equip yourself with the essential supplies for such an event, and assemble an emergency response plan to get you and your family out of harm’s way if major flooding seems imminent.